-This tutorial will show you how we can integrate Spring and Apache ActiveMQ using point-to-point messaging domain.
+This tutorial will show you how you can integrate Spring and Apache ActiveMQ using point-to-point messaging domain.
 In point to point communication there are exactly one message producer and one message consumer.
-I will show you both XML configuration and annotation based configuration using Spring JMS integration.
+The producer produces message or puts the message into the broker and the consumer will consume the message from the broker which was produced by the producer.

-For more information on point-to-point messaging system please read tutorial https://roytuts.com/configure-jms-client-using-glassfish-3/
+For more information on point-to-point messaging system please read tutorial JMS Client Configurations In GlassFish 3

 Prerequisites